yuukioosaka/redmine-outlook-addin/README.md

 ## Features
 - Automatically logs emails (both sent and received) to Redmine issues based on ticket IDs in the email subject.
 - Prevents duplicate comments in Redmine by checking existing journal entries.
-- Provides a ribbon button to manually create a new Redmine issue from an email.
+- Provides a right click context menu to manually create a new Redmine issue from an email.
 - Configurable settings for Redmine URL, API key, and email subject prefix.

 ## Prerequisites